 Hanging the cabinet doors that were not part of a close together pair was relatively easy.
 But hanging the doors that met each other in the center were definitely much more challenging.
 Hinge placement and angle had to be just right, and we couldn’t make many corrections.
 If you move the hinge too many times, you no longer have solid wood to screw into because of all the holes drilled.
 So it was tricky, and required a lot of patience.
 But we were very happy with the end result.

 12. Replacing the fantastic vents

-We ordered quite a few items from Dometic – the toilet and also two new fantastic vents and vent covers.
+We ordered quite a few items from Dometic.
+The toilet and also two new fantastic vents and vent covers.
 One for the kitchen and one for the bathroom.
-We ordered fans with temperature sensors, but didn’t want the ones moisture sensors or fans that had automatic opening and closing because of all the hassles we had in that aspect with the original fans.
-We generally prefer simpler. less complicated systems in our RV, because there are fewer items to go wrong, which makes them even more reliable.
+We ordered fans with temperature sensors.
+But we didn’t want the moisture sensors or fans that had automatic opening and closing because of all the hassles we had in that aspect with the original fans.
+We generally prefer simpler, less complicated systems in our RV.
+Because there are fewer items to go wrong, which makes them even more reliable.
 And it’s usually easier to troubleshoot and fix them.

 Brett was a champ on this install project, and provided us all with a lot of laughs too, as you’ll see in the video.
 We’re big fans of Brett 🙂

 13. Dumping our black and grey tanks

 As mentioned earlier, we also needed to figure out a way to dump our black tanks.
 We had been working on the RV for a few weeks and were still living it in as well.
 So, our tanks were in serious need of emptying after three weeks.
 Especially in the 90-100 degree F temps we had been experiencing!